SJGood96/TerrafromAssociateCertification/README.md

 # TerrafromAssociateCertification
-Terraform Code for learning the Terrafrom Associates Certification.
+Terraform Code for learning the Terraform Associates Certification.

+There are many different infrastructure tutorials that I will be adding to this.